xijo/betterplace_apidocs/sections/fundraising_event_details.md

       <th align="left">featured_projects</th>
       <td>A list of <a href="projects_list.md">projects</a> are currently supported by the fundraising event.

-Please note, that this project list has no fixed relation to the list of projects that received money by this fundraising event (see <a href="fundraising_events_featured_projects_list.md">Featured Projects List</a>).
+Please note that this project list has no fixed relation to the list of projects that received money by this fundraising event (see <a href="fundraising_events_featured_projects_list.md">Featured Projects List</a>).
 A Fundraising event manager can change the list of supported projects at any time; regardless if they received money before.
 </td>
     </tr>